corda/contract-sdk/examples/test-app/README.md

 ### Description

 This is a very simple CorDapp demonstrating the use of the Contract SDK.
-The app deals with memberships and their management.
+The app allows creating memberships and managing them.
-It consists of two modules: test-app-contracts and test-app-workflows.
+It consists of two modules: `test-app-contracts` and `test-app-workflows`.

 #### Test-App-Contracts